Luxury real estate brokers charged in federal indictment with sex trafficking in NYC

 Federal prosecutors allege in the indictment that Oren and Tal Alexander, known for brokering deals on high-end properties in New York City and Miami, and sibling Alon Alexander worked together to “repeatedly and violently drug, sexually assault, and rape dozens of victims.”

-“This conduct was heinous,” U.S. Attorney for the Southern District of New York Damian Williams said in announcing the charges at a news conference in his Manhattan office.
+“This conduct was heinous,” U.S. Attorney for the Southern District of New York Damian Williams said at a news conference in his Manhattan office.

-Williams said the brothers used their wealth and influence to take advantage of victims from at least 2010 to 2021.
+Williams said the brothers used their wealth and influence to take advantage of victims during a period from at least 2010 to 2021.

-The brothers often used the promise of a romantic relationship to “lure and entice” the women into traveling with them or joining them in attending parties or events in which they covered flights, hotels and other expenses.
+The brothers, who all reside in Miami, used “deception, fraud, and coercion” to entice victims to travel with them or attend parties or events in which they covered flights, hotels and other expenses, according to the indictment.
+They even at times used the promise of a romantic relationship, it said.

 The women were then drugged and raped by one or more of the brothers, as well as other men, the U.S. Attorney said.